aws/aws-cdk/CONTRIBUTING.md

    evaluate only the rule specified [awslint README](./tools/awslint/README.md) for details on include/exclude rule patterns.

+### cfn2ts

+This tool is used to generate our low-level CloudFormation resources (L1/`CfnFoo`).
+It is executed as part of the build step of all modules in the AWS Construct Library.

+The tool consults the `cdk-build.cloudformation` key in `package.json` to determine which CloudFormation namespace this library represents (e.g.
+`AWS::EC2` is the namespace for `aws-ec2`).
+We maintain strict 1:1 relationship between those.

+Each module also has an npm script called `cfn2ts`:

+* `npm run cfn2ts`: generates L1 for a specific module
+* `lerna run cfn2ts`: generates L1 for the entire repo

 ## Development Workflows

 ### Full clean build